Talking Therapy that helps reconnect you back to yourself and others

 If you are the parent of a university student, perhaps struggling to adjust to your child leaving home, and feel that you would benefit from therapy sessions yourself, I would be more than happy to support you.

-I'm a pluralistic integrative psychotherapist.
+I am a relational integrative psychotherapist.

 These are mainly, but not exclusive to ….